johnpaulada/react-umw/README.md

 ## How to use
 The flow is somehow similar to Redux, but instead of creating a store, you create a machine.
+Read the [Working With Machines](https://unlimited-machine-works.surge.sh/docs/machines.html) section of the UMW docs to learn how to build a machine.
 Then like Redux, you add give that machine to a `Provider`.

 ```js